-In Key Stage 2, music is taught weekly to each class by a specialist music teacher.
-Lessons are generally taught in the Small Hall and last between 40 and 50 minutes.
-As well as this, Key Stage 2 has a weekly Singing Assembly led by the specialist teacher.
-Music Express is also used in KS2, as and when it is judged useful and relevant.
+In Key Stage 1&2, music is taught weekly to each class by a specialist music teacher.
+Lessons are generally taught in the Small Hall and last between 30 and 45 minutes.
+As well as this, both key stages have a weekly Singing Assembly led by the specialist teacher.
+Music Express is used in both key stages, as and when it is judged useful and relevant.
 As far as is able, the music curriculum coincides with year group topics.

 Children have plenty of access to both tuned and untuned percussion instruments in lessons, and any who learn an instrument are actively encouraged to bring their own instrument in to participate in music performances.
 Use is made of the internet to highlight particular elements and illustrate professional music-making.
 Children are encouraged to respond to music through imitation, composition, discussion and performance.

 At Orleans Primary, we aim to give children the further grounding and enthusiasm to develop their music-making throughout school life.
 Opportunities to enable this include:

 - Weekly singing assemblies led by our specialist music teacher where the children learn how to make best use of their voice whilst singing a variety of songs from different genres.

 - A ‘Music of the Week’ class assembly is presented every week to each class, on a two-year cycle – featuring a range of genres, cultures and historical musical eras

 - Special whole school assemblies marking Harvest, Christmas and Spring.

 - Two school choirs (KS1 and KS2) take place each week.